madhavanunni/Nonlinear_Beamforming/README.md

 ##### Code Available under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) (see https://creativecommons.org/licenses/by-nc-nd/4.0/)

-##### Please see the Academic references and Acknowledgements that are to be cited for any usage of the code and/or data.
+##### Please see the articles mentioned in Academic references and Acknowledgements that are to be cited for any usage of the code and/or data.

 #### ACADEMIC REFERENCES TO BE CITED:
 1. Details of nonlinear beamforming is available in the article by A. N. Madhavanunni and Mahesh Raveendranatha Panicker <br />